remche/zero-to-shinyproxy/README.md

-# Zero to Shinyproxy
+# Zero to ShinyProxy

-This chart allows to deploy Shinyproxy on Kubernetes.
+This chart allows to deploy ShinyProxy on Kubernetes.
 It is still on an early version.

 ## Installation